Cybersecurity: A Business Essential in Today's Digital Age

 Employee awareness training

+The goal isn’t perfection.
 The goal is reducing risk to a manageable, controlled level.

 The Shift: From Reactive IT to Proactive Protection

 The companies that handle cybersecurity best aren’t reacting to problems—they’re actively managing risk.
+They:

 Identify vulnerabilities before attackers do